Duke Energy Logo

 Duke Power Logo 1996-1997

-The debut logo uses only one element – the name of the holding.
+The debut logo uses only one element: the holding’s name.
 It is played with different colors.
-Simultaneously, the authors connected the parts, ungrouping them with a barely noticeable gap.
+Simultaneously, the authors connected the parts, leaving a barely noticeable gap between them.
 They deliberately placed the letters closely so that even the minimum distance from one word to another seemed more distinct.
 The first half of the inscription is red; the second is black.
-The white background also shows dark shadows from the left to the right, making the emblem three-dimensional.
+The white background also shows dark shadows from left to right, making the emblem three-dimensional.

 1997 – 2006